synfinatic/aws-sso-cli/README.md

 Flush any cached AWS SSO credentials.
 By default, it only deletes the temorary Client Token which represents your AWS SSO session for the specified AWS SSO portal.

+### refresh

+AWS SSO CLI caches information about your AWS Accounts, Roles and Tags for better perfomance.
+By default it will refresh this information after 24 hours, but you can force this data to be refreshed immediately.

+Cache data is also automatically updated anytime the `config.yaml` file is modified.

 ### tags